2hr family fun fishing charter

 Frequently Asked Questions

 What do I need to bring?
 Food and beverage of your choice.
 Hat, polarized sunglasses, sunscreen lotion (no spray stuff).
 If it’s raining or cold, bring a jacket.
+(Pro Tip: Apply sunscreen lotion BEFORE you get to the boat!
+This allows the sunscreen to soak in to your cool skin before you start sweating, making it much more effective)

 Do I need a fishing license?
 No. My boat carries a license for up to four anglers (not including me – I have to have my own!)